 We encourage you to join the Massachusetts State College Association, the union which bargains with the employer for our collective benefit, works with the employer to improve labor-management relations and productivity while simultaneously defending bargaining unit members’ rights and academic freedom.
 Benefits of joining the union fall into three general categories: governance rights, legal services, and group discount purchasing power.

 MSCA Constitution: MSCA Constitution

 MSCA Resolutions: MSCA Resolutions

 MSCA Conflict of Interest Policy: MSCA Conflict of Interest Policy.

 MSCA Publication: MSCA Perspective

 Employee Rights to Union Representation:

-If you think that any provision of the MSCA day or DGCE contract has been violated in relationship to your state college employment, please contact your local chapter president or your local chapter grievance officer.
+If you think that any provision of the MSCA day or DGCE contract has been violated in relationship to your state university employment, please contact your local chapter president or your local chapter grievance officer.
 Grievances must be filed no later than 10 days after the alleged violation, so don’t delay!

 As an employee represented by a union, you are entitled by law to Weingarten Rights, which guarantee you the right to have a union representative with you during any investigatory interview by any representative of management.

 If you elect to join the Massachusetts State College Association, you will have full governance rights in all four union affiliates to which you pay your union dues.